 With many customers new to the idea of pre-sales, it’s important that marketing materials are:

 Look for opportunities to introduce your customers to the idea of ordering and reserving vehicles they want as a new normal option for car shopping, empowering them to stay ahead of the rush when new vehicle deliveries arrive.

 Acquiring Inventory from Untapped Sources

 When it comes to the industry-wide effects of the chip shortage, depleting new vehicle inventories is only the tip of the iceberg.

-Faced with historically high auction prices and increased competition for pre-owned inventory acquisitions, auto dealers must get strategic to acquire pre-owned inventory from various sources in their market across their loyalty, service and conquest portfolios.
+It is important to get strategic to acquire pre-owned inventory from various sources in their market across their portfolios, including:

 Working the Service Drive to Increase Retention

-As inventory shortages spur some customers to hold on to their vehicles longer, forward-thinking automotive dealerships experiencing low or no inventory are looking to their service drive to engage and retain buyers, keeping their dealership and services top-of-mind when it comes time for customers to buy.
+As inventory shortages have spurred some customers to hold on to their vehicles longer, forward-thinking automotive dealerships experiencing low or no inventory are looking to their service drive to engage and retain buyers.
+They keep their dealership and services top-of-mind when it comes time for customers to buy.

-As dealer loyalty diminishes and brand loyalty falls for U.S. customers to a six-year low, it’s key that auto dealers leverage service drive marketing to promote customer loyalty and defend their customer base.
+As dealer loyalty has previously diminished and brand loyalty has fallen for U.S. customers, it’s key that auto dealers leverage service drive marketing to promote customer loyalty and defend their customer base.